Speaker | Time | Text |

 And Fink's already said he's going to put American capital, American pension workers' capital to work over there. | ||

-Then you've got this issue of security guarantees we warned about. | ||
+Then you've got this issue of security guarantees, we warned about. | ||

 This is Article 5. | ||

-So in essence, the globalists in the EU and NATO, what they want is the objectives of the war, to have Ukraine in the EU and to have Ukraine in NATO. | ||
+So essentially, the globalists in the EU and NATO, what they want is the objectives of the war to have Ukraine in the EU and to have Ukraine in NATO. | ||

 Now with the Article 5 security guarantee by the Americans and with some hotheads still in Ukraine, and I'm not saying they shouldn't be hotheads. | ||